 Discovery of Hoi An and its main points of interest by foot:

-Followed by a bicycle ride through the gentle rural Vietnam towards the Tra Que Vegetable Village, located 5km away.
+After lunch, you will leave by byke through the gentle rural Vietnam towards the Tra Que Vegetable Village, located 5km away.
 You will enjoy a 20-minute foot massage session with the village’s aromatic herbs.

 Day 12: Hoi An

 Breakfast at the hotel, followed by a tour of the My Son Sanctuary in the morning: From century IV to XIII, the contemporary Vietnam coast welcomed a unique culture, associated to Indian Hinduism by its spiritual roots.

 You will attend to the presentation of Cham dances.

 Lunch, followed by open afternoon.
 Possibility of a stroll on the evening market.